yumei86/iRamen_linebot/README.md

-# :ramen:iRamen_linebot:ramen:
+# :ramen:IRamen_LINEbot:ramen:
-A [ramen](https://en.wikipedia.org/wiki/Ramen) recommendation LINE bot to help Taiwanese's ramen lovers choosing ramen stores in Taiwan.
+A [ramen](https://en.wikipedia.org/wiki/Ramen) recommendation LINE bot which can help Taiwanese ramen lovers to choose ramen stores in Taiwan.

 ### :ramen:Our Goal
 * We are a group of ramen-lovers, our goal is to make a prototype of a mobile-first ramen recommendation chat bot in order to help other ramen lovers, if they have problem of choosing ramen shops in Taiwan.